arulned/aka-open/README.md

 `$ ./aka-open <http-method> <url> [@file] [--edgerc=<location of the .edgerc file>] [--section=<section in the .edgerc file>]`

 ## Example:
+These examples use 'default' section of the '.edgerc' file which is in the home directory of the user.

 `$ ./aka-open.js GET /url/of/the/resource`

 `$ ./aka-open.js PUT /url/of/the/resource @putBody.json`